turingschool/mod-0-curriculum/index.md

 ## Does Mod0 work?

-Mod0 exists to set _you_ up for success at Turing.
+Mod0 exists to set you up for success at Turing.
 We've been pleased with the results.
 Since we've started this program, we've had _dramatically_ fewer students repeat the first module.
 In the past, sometimes as many as 20-30% of the new students would repeat the first module.

 After rolling out Mod0, some cohorts have _zero_ students repeating the first module.

-This confirms our assessment - anyone can learn to program, but it's _really important that they're set up for success, learn how to learn, and are prepared as well as we can prepare them._
+This confirms our assessment - anyone can learn to program, but it's  important that they're set up for success, learn how to learn, and are prepared as well as we can prepare them.

 Mod0 works.
 The Mod0 instructors are here to help you succeed, so please use all the resources available to you, to learn all you can.